-- Students applying for admission to Union College who have received college credit from other colleges or universities are considered transfer students. - Students transferring to Union while in their first semester at another institution may be accepted based upon their high school transcript and their ACT, SAT, KYOTE, or COMPASS test scores.
+- Students applying for admission to Union College who have received college credit from other colleges or universities after graduating from high school are considered transfer students. - Students transferring to Union while in their first semester at another institution may be accepted based upon their high school transcript and their ACT, SAT, KYOTE, or COMPASS test scores.